 Molly joined Watsi on April 20th, 2014.
 8 other people also joined Watsi on that day!
-Molly's most recent donation traveled 8,200 miles to support Tumushabe, a 39-year-old woman from Uganda, to fund a cyst removal.
+Molly's most recent donation traveled 8,800 miles to support VireakSeth, a toddler from Cambodia, to fund a burn contracture release surgery.

-Yi is a 57-year-old rice farmer from Cambodia.
-He has three brothers, three sisters, and enjoys listening to the monks pray on the radio in his free time.
-One month ago, Yi developed a cataract in her left eye, causing her pain, irritation, tearing, and blurry vision.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Yi learned about our medical partner, Children's Surgical Centre, she traveled for four hours seeking treatment.
-On November 21, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
+Son is a 76-year-old grandmother.
+She is a retired rice farmer with one son, one daughter, and six grandchildren.
+Her husband passed away a long time ago, and now Son lives with her daughter who is a garment worker in a local factory.
+At home, she does housework and likes to listen to the monks pray on the radio.
+One year ago, Son developed a cataract in her left eye, causing her photophobia, blurry vision, and tearing.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so is not able to go places on her own.
+When Son learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
+On November 21st, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $211 procedure.
-Yi said, "I hope I am able to see more clearly and can recognize my relatives's faces, and be able to go anywhere I want to on my own."
+Now, she needs help to fund this $253 procedure.
+Son said: "I hope after surgery I will see well and can join again for ceremonies at my village's pagoda."